algosup/2024-2025-project-1-fpga-team-8/Documents/quality_assurance/test_plan.md

 - All the hardware platforms must have been successfully installed, configured and functioning properly.
 - The test environment, including the hardware, the firmware, and issue templates must be ready.
 - The test scenarios, test cases and testing suite have been reviewed.
-- Testers are familiar with the product's specific features and expected functionalities.
+- esters must be familiar with the product's specific features and expected functionalities.
-- All the core features defined for the MVP in the functional specifications have been implemented.
+- All the core features defined for the MVP[^7] in the functional specifications have been implemented.

 #### 6.2.
 Exit Criteria

 In order to consider the test phase as completed, the following points should have been validated:

-- All the tests marked with with the criticity "High" and "Medium" should pass successfully.
+- All the tests marked with with the criticality "High" and "Medium" should pass successfully.
-- At least 95% of all tests (including "Low" criticity tests) must pass.
+- At least 95% of all tests (including "Low" criticality tests) must pass.
 - All the identified issues have been addressed and resolved.
 - All the documentation should have been verified, ensuring correctness of information and vocabulary precision.